 And so, my infatuation with spring began.
 And what to wear during this time of birth and renewal and the disappearance of winter’s ghostly remains?
 Well, I take my cue from celebrated haiku master Matsuo Basho:

 cherry blossoms fall

 See below for a few ensembles showcasing riotous blooms and delicate blossoms, and yes–even color, bright explosions of it (hidden against and amongst a lovely sea of black, of course!)
 After all, today spring is here and I will be the gladdest thing under the sun…for approximately two days.
-Now that I am back in the southern swampland, summer will no doubt arrive before the week is through, and that’s when we wear all black and lock ourselves into a climate controlled mourning for the next nine months.
+Now that I am back in the southern swampland, summer will no doubt arrive before the week is through, and that’s when we wear all black and lock ourselves into climate-controlled mourning for the next nine months.

 [EDIT: details for some of these ensembles are no longer available, as the site that was used to make them sold themselves to something else and shut down.
 RIP POLYVORE]